impactoss/impactoss-admin-quick-start-guide/intro/management.md

 ### Managing content

-Rather than having a separate "back-end" (or admin portal) to manage content, IMPACT OSS allows editing content right through the "front-end" (or public User Interface): additional options and information become available to "admin" users once logged in (registered users with sufficient privileges, see also **[Types of users](/info/usertypes.md)**).
+Rather than having a separate "back-end" (or admin portal) to manage content, IMPACT OSS allows editing content right through the "front-end" (or public User Interface): additional options and information become available to "admin" users once logged in (registered users with sufficient privileges, see also **[User roles](/info/userroles.md)**).

 ##### List view